 - 1/8 teaspoon garlic powder

-- 1 can (about 6 ounces) crabmeat, drained, cartilage removed, finely chopped
+- 1 (6 oz) can crabmeat (drained, cartilage removed, finely chopped)

 - In a small bowl, combine cream cheese, mayonnaise, milk, salt, garlic powder, and cayenne pepper or Tabasco sauce to taste.
 Blend well.
 Gently fold in the chopped crabmeat.